Know Your Patient Rights!

 Most HMO or PPO health plan members in California have the following rights.
-Under health care reform, you have new rights.
 If you have questions about your rights in your health plan, look at your plan handbook or contact the agency that oversees your plan.
-And view tips on how to speak up for yourself.

 Topics on this page

 You have the right to get information about your health care

 Ask that your diagnosis and treatment plan be written down.
 When you ask questions about a treatment or medicine, you should get complete answers that you understand.
 Do not sign a consent form for treatment if you do not understand it.

 You have the right to get timely care

 - In most health plans, you can expect to see a primary care doctor within 10 business days and a specialist within 15 business days (these times are shorter if you need urgent care).